NEXT GENERATION MATERIALS

 Through close cooperation with the other Competence Centers, a large variety of projects are being worked on.
 A number of projects where synthesis is involved can be found in this diagram.

 For cost-efficient fabrication of OE-based devices, high-throughput processes like printing are required.
-However, the fabrication of consecutive layers from solution is challenging, as each layer has to be resistant to the solvent used for the next layer.
-To process multiple layers from solvents of similar polarity in a controlled fashion, semiconductor materials are modified in the Competence Center Synthesis to reduce their solubility drastically upon an applied external stimulus.
-Ideally this stimulus can be used to structure the material laterally as well.
+However, the fabrication of consecutive layers from solution is challenging, as each layer has to be resistant to the solvent used for the subsequent layer.
+To process multiple layers from solvents of similar polarity in a controlled fashion, semiconductor materials are modified in the Competence Center Synthesis to reduce their solubility drastically upon a stimulus, either via cross-linking, a precursor route, or removal of solubilizing groups.
 One important aspect of our work here is the compatibility of stimulus, substrate, semiconductor and processing conditions.

 Our work in this field is funded by the Federal Ministry of Education and Research (BMBF) within the POESIE project (FKZ 13N13695).
 Previous work was funded in the MORPHEUS project (FKZ 13N11701) (Unfortunately, the link is only available in German).